 They stood behind a heavy cell door and gazed through the glass-like material to see their foes assembled along with an old foe.
 “Nuroc!
 I thought he died when we raided that concentration camp in ’48,” said Doll Man.
 “He obviously survived and somehow brought these goons over to abduct us.”

 “Old Nazis never die.
-They merely return decades later bent on revenge,” said Nuroc.
+They merely return decades later bent on revenge,” said Nuroc, hearing their voices.
 “But I did not bring these esteemed colleagues here from their Earth.
 They merely stumbled through some portal from their world and their past.”

-“I’m a newlywed,” the Huntress said.
+“I’m a newlywed in 1957,” the Huntress said.
 “You should pay double for the interruption!”

 Killer Moth nodded.
 “I came from 1967.”